sfmiller940/replicate_flask/README.md

 * pip install -r requirements.txt

-Finally edit the file config.sys so it contains the URL for your database.
+Finally edit the file config.py so it contains the URL for your database.